Redwood High School (Larkspur, California): Campus

 Redwood High School is set at the foot of Mount Tamalpais on a 63.88-acre campus which has 81 classrooms, a library, theater, swimming pool, and athletics fields.
 The original campus was opened in 1958, with additions to the main building made over the next few years.
 Redwood's main school building (an original; see above) contains approximately 80 classrooms, the Bessie Chin Library, four labs, and the theater.
 Other buildings on the campus contain industrial technology areas; photography, ceramics, and graphic arts studios; band room; and a cafeteria.
 Other sports and performance facilities include a large gymnasium and smaller gym, a 40-meter swimming pool, tennis courts, a track, athletic fields, and an outdoor amphitheater.

 Between 2002 and 2006, Redwood High School undertook major modernization as part of a $121 million facilities bond measure approved by the Tam District voters.
 Approximately $40 million was spent to remodel classrooms, refurbish the gymnasium, tennis courts, and theater, and install new athletics fields.
 In 2007–2008 Redwood again rebuilt the often flooded parking lot.
 During the 2008–2009 school year, a new small gymnasium was constructed, the 40-meter pool was built, and new tennis courts laid.
 During the summer of 2011, an experimental classroom space was created to allow teachers the opportunity to explore new technologies, classroom management, and instructional strategies.
+In 2026 a Marin County bond measure funded an expansion arts and music building.

 In the spring of 2006, Redwood art students created a 40-foot mural of the Marin County countryside.
 The mural was created on an exterior wall of the cafeteria.

+Athletics

+Redwood Athletics is notable for its sub-par athletics, especially with its slew of loses to its neighbor, Marin Catholic High School.
+Their abysmal football team was barred from playing in the same league as Marin Catholic, their most recent varsity match was on 10/21/23 in which Marin Catholic dominated Redwood by 42-7.
+Since then, Redwood has refused to play any high school team on the D1 level.

+Operations

+The Redwood Bark won awards; in 2026 Ara Rosenthal of Wired wrote that it was "one of the most award-winning high school newspapers" in the country.